manasviantil/RNN/README.md

-# RNN
+# RNN (Recurrent Neural Network)
-Recurrent Neural Network
+This repository contains the implementation of RNN using deep learning techniques.
+The project focuses on handling sequential data, ebeddingd,tokenization, prediction and evaluation using python and tensorflow/keras.